ylxdzsw/runexp/readme.md

   - `n+1` (addition)
   - `n^2` (exponentiation)

-Parameters can reference each other in any order (forward/backward).
-Circular dependencies are detected.

 ## Output

 **Parsing**: `runexp` extracts numbers from stdout/stderr.
 Text before a number becomes its label.
-Use `--metrics` to filter specific metrics.
+Use `--metrics` to specify metrics to collect.
+Numbers whose label contains a metric becomes its value.

 **Format**: Results saved to `results.csv` (or use `--output FILE`):
 - Parameter columns (in input order)